Differentiation for ELL Students: 6 Key Steps

 - Let your ELL students have additional tools to take tests.
 You might allow your students to use books or notes as they take the test, and you could certainly allow them the use of a dictionary.
 Or you might just rewrite your test using simpler vocabulary and grammar in the questions.

 Native-level content, such as materials typically used in a classroom comprised mostly of native English-speaking students, can prove to be a challenge for ELL students.
-However, you could try using language learning program FluentU to aid in your students’ progress.
+However, you could try using the language learning program FluentU to aid in your students’ progress.

-FluentU has a curated library of authentic English videos with interactive subtitles.
 You, as the teacher, can assign your students specific videos or flashcards, and track their progress and activity.
 This will help when it comes to adjusting your differentiation strategies for each student.

 6. Continually Assess and Observe Your Students